 Structure No.10 appears to be in fair to good condition.
-The rock tie-ins to the bank on both sides of the structure appear to be thin and have settled slightly.
+The rock tie-ins to the bank on both sides of the structure appear to be thin and were mostly submerged which is attributed to settlement and high water during inspection.
 The center depth of the rock channel liner was approximately 7.0 feet.
-Based on the gauge reading near Structure No. 6, the elevation of the rock sill would be approximately -5.5' NAVD.
+Based on the gauge reading near Structure No. 6, the elevation of the rock sill would be approximately -5.5' NAVD; these measurements remain unchanged from the previous year.
 The constructed sill elevation was -4.75', indicating that structure has settled approximately 1 foot.
-All of the timber piling and warning signs appear to be in good condition (See Appendix B, Photos 5 through 7)
+All of the timber piling and warning signs appear to be in good condition (See Appendix B, Photos 4 through 6)